FAQS

 Reach out to us here (link to contact form).
 Select [5.c. from above] from the dropdown menu.
 A staff member will follow up with you to add your facility to our database and ensure that any specific book rules at your facility are correctly entered.
 All book requests from people at your facility will be marked up with your facility’s rules prior to fulfillment.

-Once we have added PBP as an approved book vendor, how can we let people at our facility know about your services?
+Once PBP becomes an approved book vendor, how can we let people at our facility know about your services?

 Click here for a generic flyer explaining our services.
 This flyer can be modified to suit the specific rules at your facility.
-For all facilities, we suggest posting these flyers in the housing units.
-For state and federal prisons, we also recommend distributing them through your facility’s library or school.
+We suggest posting these flyers in the housing units at your facility, as well as any library or educational spaces.

 Return the book in the original packaging, marked RTS (return to sender).
 The return will be at PBP’s expense We will attempt to replace the item with a more suitable one.